baerchen201/LethalShipSort/README.md

 ## Autosorting

-If you enable the AutoSort config value or use the chat command `/autosort` to toggle it, all items will be automatically sorted when you leave a moon.
+If you enable the AutoSort config value or use the chat command `/autosort` to toggle it, all items without the `A` flag will be automatically sorted when you leave a moon.

 This only activates when you are the host